daviswest/tsp-ga-visualizer/README.md

 ### Steps to Run Locally

 1. Clone the repository
-2. Open the index.html file with a browser of your choice
+2. Open the index.html file in a browser of your choice
 3. Experiment with different parameters

+### Contributing

+Pull requests are welcomed and encouraged!
+To contribute:

+1. Fork the repository.
+2. Clone your fork to your local machine.
+3. Make changes and commit them with clear messages.
+4. Push the changes to your fork.
+5. Create a pull request to the main repository.

+If you encounter any issues or want to suggest a feature, feel free to open an issue.

+### License

+This project is licensed under the MIT License.